modm-io/modm/docs/src/guide/installation.md

 you are not *required* to use it.
 See [the reference manual](../../reference/build-systems) for additional build system documentation.

-!!! info "Use GCC 10 or newer"
+!!! info "Use GCC 12 or newer"
     modm uses C++20, so you need *at least* GCC 10.
+However, we recommend using GCC12.

 !!! warning "Beware of AVRs"
     We **strongly discourage** using AVRs for new designs, due to a significant